DendrouLab/panpipes/docs/index.rst

 6. :doc:`workflows/vis` : visualize metrics from other pipelines in the context of experiment metadata

-Available Pipelines for Spatial Data:
+Available workflows for spatial data:
 -----

 1. :doc:`workflows/ingest_spatial` :  for the ingestion of spatial transcriptomics (ST) data (Vizgen, Visium) and computation of QC metrics